-This interface represents the instance of DM MO; the methods defined by this interface can be used to interact with the MO instance, e.g. to read the values of nodes.
+This interface represents the instance of a DM MO identified by the MOID; the methods defined by this interface can be used to interact with an instance of this MO, e.g. to read the values of nodes.
 This interface implements the MOUpdateTarget interface (See section 7.6).